 My own battles with MS and anxiety have affected my ability to focus and keep a steady hand while drawing.
 Because of this, I have slowed down on traditional pieces like sketching, inking and pencil work as my accuracy has decreased.
 I find that digital art is more forgiving, with erasers and undo commands that let me go back and fix any uneven lines and wonky features.
 Pixel art is equally forgiving.
 With digital work, I don't have to worry about running out of a specific color because the entire palette is always available.
 I can take my time on personal projects and experiment easily with different colors.

 The process of making pixel art has been therapeutic to me.
 I work pixel-by-pixel, one at a time, gradually shading and adding texture, color and life to each sprite.
 Every piece is truly a labor of love.
-My most used programs include Microsoft Paint Classic and GraphicsGale.
+My most used programs include Aseprite, Microsoft Paint Classic and GraphicsGale.
 A feature I love that's hard to find in programs is the ability to swap between two color sources with one keystroke.
 The Furcadia FOX editor is one I go to a lot for this reason.
-Photoshop, Illustrator, SAI and Manga Studio are all wonderful programs that I use regularly for digital pieces but when it comes to crisp, clean pixel art I will always prefer basic editors.
+Photoshop, Illustrator, SAI and Manga Studio are all wonderful programs that I use regularly for digital pieces but when it comes to crisp, clean pixel art I will always prefer the basics.

 My furcadia community Club Nimbus has grown so much since I started it in 2004.
 I love our roleplayers and casual loungers equally.
 I am so happy whenever someone discovers the dream and ends up coming back.
-It is my favorite project and I am glad to share it with so many amazing people.
+It is my oldest project and I am glad to share it with so many amazing people.
 If you haven't yet, come visit us sometime and say hi!
 I am usually active between the hours of noon and midnight CST.